 Explore the 9-Mile Pond Canoe Trail (MM 26.5)

 We rented a canoe for the day.
 The canoe trail is a 5.2-mile loop.
-A ranger-led tour is available most days-check with the visitor center or you can reserve a canoe at the Flamingo marina.
+A ranger-led tour is available most days-check with the visitor center, or you can reserve a canoe at the Flamingo marina.
 We rented a canoe and picked up paddles and life jackets at the marina.
-They gave us a combination to unlock the canoe that was already located at Nine Mile Pond.
-Download the map-click here.
+They gave us a combination to unlock the canoe that was already at Nine Mile Pond.

 In spite of the fact that today the PVC markers make following the shallow water trail easy, be aware that the white PVC markers aren’t always easily visible.
 The maze of mangroves, periphyton and sawgrass at times makes it difficult to maneuver the canoe.
-Even though it is the dry season, the water levels are higher than usual and the overcast weather and cooler temperatures keep the mosquitoes away today.
-Most on our tour we did not see much in the way of wildlife due to the poor weather conditions.
+Even though it is the dry season, the water levels are higher than usual, and the overcast weather and cooler temperatures keep the mosquitoes away today.
+Most on our tour, we did not see much in the way of wildlife because of the poor weather conditions.

 West Lake Trail (MM-29.7)